ResearchComputing/Documentation/docs/programming/MPI-Fortran.md

 It is important to note that on Summit, there are 24 cores per node.
-For applications that require more than 24 processes, you will need to request multiple nodes in your job submission (i.e., "" -N
+For applications that require more than 24 processes, you will need to request multiple nodes in your job (i.e., "" -N
 <number of nodes> "").

 Our output file should look something like this (note the order of